sindresorhus/public-ip/readme.md

 Type: `boolean`\
 Default: `false`

 Use a HTTPS check using the [icanhazip.com](https://github.com/major/icanhaz) service instead of the DNS query. [ipify.org](https://www.ipify.org) is used as a fallback if `icanhazip.com` fails.
 This check is much more secure and tamper-proof, but also a lot slower. **This option is only available in the Node.js version**.
-The default behaviour is to check aginst DNS before using HTTPS fallback.
+The default behaviour is to check against DNS before using HTTPS fallback.
 If set to `true`, it will *only* check against HTTPS.

 ##### fallbackUrls